 Graduation with honors may be recommended upon the basis of grades, the completion of an honors project approved and supervised by a faculty member, and an oral presentation on the thesis.
 Students who expect to undertake such a program should consult with the chair of the Department of Economics and the chair of the Canadian Studies Board in the last term of their junior year.

 - QUALIFY.
 You must have a 2.0 GPA in both economics and Canadian studies, as well as have a 2.0 or higher in Economics 251 and 252 if either course has been taken.

-- CANADIAN STUDIES.
+- APPROVAL.
+You will need meet with an economics faculty member and have their approval as your Economics Advisor.
 You also need to see the director of Canadian Studies to declare that part of the combined major.

 - TRANSCRIPT.
 Download a copy of your unofficial transcript from APR 2.0.

 - MAJOR DECLARATION FORM.
 This online form must be completed through the Slate system from advising: https://www.stlawu.edu/advising/forms Please upload the unofficial copy of your transcript as you complete the major declaration form.